siddle1512/siddle1512/README.md

 - 🔮 I want to become a software engineer.

-- ❤️ Coding, writing novels, listening to EDM, and anything about code.
+- ❤️ Anime, listening to EDM, and anything about code.

 - 🔭 I’m currently learning **.NET**